Iceland - Final Thoughts

 Campsites are really set up for camper vans and mobile homes, not so much for tents, so they can be a little noisy with diesel heaters running all night and doors slamming.
 Try to camp away from them if possible.
 The sites are generally quiet during the day then people arrive in vehicles in the evening, really just to park overnight.

 Take a manual watch.
 Changing zones means your phone sets automatically which can be confusing, especially with “ship time” if you’re on the ferry.
-Having a phone or smart watch means they’ll change automatically and it can be confusing hat the actual time is, so setting to ship time means you know when you need to disembark.
+Having a phone or smart watch means they’ll change automatically and it can be confusing hat the actual time is, so setting to ship time means you know when you need to pack up or disembark.

 Make sure you’re prepared with the right kit.